B2B Content Marketing Strategy Briefing from SEMrush

 B2B content marketing is the demand generation pillar in the SEMrush digital marketing strategy.

 SEMrush sells a SaaS platform popular with SEO consultants that helps with keyword research, content marketing, social media and competitive research.

 Her goal is to position SEMrush as the best way to automate the optimization-based part of content marketing.
-Offload the quant work to SEMrush and focus on creative marketing, collaborating with coworkers and developing new business.
+Offload the quant work to SEMrush and focus on creative content marketing, collaborating with coworkers and developing new business.

 I sat down with Anna Lebedeva, Head of Growth Marketing at SEMrush and she opened the playbook and answered all my questions.